 For Honor is a hack-and-slash action fighting game by Ubisoft, which is released on PC, Playstation 4, and Xbox one.
-It encourages teamwork with other players.

 - Hybrids are the combination of two other types.
 They are hard to predict and each unit in this class has their own advantages and disadvantages since they are more exclusive than any units in the game.